ivotron/quiho-popper/paper/paper.md

 data points that are routed through that node.

-We note that before generating a regression model, we normalize the data using the `StandardScaler` method from `scikit-learn`, which removes the mean (centers it on zero) and scales the data to unit variance.
-Given that the `bogo-ops-per-second` metric does not quantify work consistently across stressors, we normalize the data in order to prevent some features from dominating in the process of creating the prediction models (the data for @Fig:variability has been normalized prior to being plotted).
+We note that before generating a regression model, we normalize the data by obtaining the z-score of the dataset.
+Given that the `bogo-ops-per-second` metric does not quantify work consistently across stressors, we normalize the data in order to prevent some features from dominating in the process of creating the prediction models.
 In section @Sec:eval we evaluate the effectiveness of IRUPs.

 ## Using IRUPs in Automated Regression Tests {#sec:compare-irups}